Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 There are also reports of issues with reliability.
 In particular, it has something of a reputation for becoming stuck in infinite loops, and may offer less insight into real-time agent behavior than some of its competitors.

-AutoGPT may also lack some of the flexibility and advanced functionality of other platforms, with the likes of LangChain potentially offering more sophisticated customization options.
+AutoGPT may also lack some of the flexibility and advanced functionality of other platforms, with some alternatives potentially offering more sophisticated customization options.

 #### Licensing